dexterforms/.github/profile/README.md

 ## About Us
 We create super apps for
-- mobile apps
+- Mobile apps
-- web apps
+- Web apps

 ## Our plans
 - Simple app - Rs.
 10k - Rs.
 20k